Get started with Apache Hadoop and use-case examples online in just seconds.

 After logging in with the default credentials (admin/admin), we entered all the Public DNS IP addresses (such as ec2-11-222-333-444.compute-1.amazonaws.com) on our machines in the Install Wizard and clicked Go.
 Et voila, Cloudera Manager set up the entire cluster automatically!
 Hence, Cloudera Live was born.

-We hope you enjoy Cloudera Live, and we need your feedback whether you do or not!
+We hope you enjoy the Cloudera Live Read-Only Demo, and we need your feedback whether you do or not!
 You can do that via the upstream Hue list, the Hue forum at cloudera.com/community, or by clicking on the “Feedback” tab in the demo itself.